Alemenew/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **8-James_Bond** script is used for owners and group have 0 permission and other users have all permission.

-**9-John_Doe** script is used for changing mode of the file hello like this -rwxr-x-wx
+**9-John_Doe** script is used for changing mode of the file hello like this -rwxr-x-wx.

+**10-mirror_permissions** script is used for copy the permission for olleh to hello.